RannIsAProgrammer/RannIsAProgrammer/README.md

 - 👀 I’m interested in Coding and Programming
 - 🌱 I’m currently learning Python and Node.js
 - 💞️ I’m looking to collaborate on Replit
-- 📫 How to reach me : Dm me in Discord : Rann | Ncry#5656
+- 📫 How to reach me : Dm me in Discord : .Ra#5656

 <!---
 RannIsAProgrammer/RannIsAProgrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.